OmarAlsuleimani/RihalChallengeSolution/README.md

-# My Todo

-This project can be used as a starting point to create your own Vaadin application with Spring Boot.
-It contains all the necessary configuration and some placeholder files to get you started.
+# Rihal Challenge Solution

+This project is the solution to Rihal's web app challenge created by Omar Al-Suleimani.
+It satisfies all of the mandotory requirements, and 6 out of 7 bonus requirements.

 ## Running the application